chauhanshilpa/tic-tac-toe/README.md

 1) A simple and intuitive user interface.
 2) A heading that tracks of wins and draws.
 3) A reset button that allows players to start a new game at any time.
+4) A score table that tracks total matches and the score obtained by both players.
+5) Choices between desired icons for players.

 ## Credits

 This game was created using Javascript React library .
-The icon was obtained from fontawesome.
-The components style was obtained from bootstrap library of CSS.
+The icons was obtained from fontawesome.
+The components style was obtained from bootstrap library of CSS and some custom CSS is also applied according to need.

 ## Future Development

 Future updates to the game may include:

-1) A dashboard having total points obtained by a both players which shows the final winner.
-2) options between some pairs of icon to play the game.
+1) A responsive UI.
-3) An AI opponent.
+2) An AI opponent.

 ## Author